UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

   printf("failed to decode.\n");
 ```

 I also made sure to add in the relevant destroy functions to destroy all data if `JP2KImageInitDecoderEx` failed to decode to prevent memory leaks.
-After running the new harness (a lot of output has been truncated with "..." as they were printed by the wrapper functions "nop4 (malloc wrapper) called: ....." or file stream functions "file_obj_write called" and they were called a lot), we could confirm that it was working:
+After running the new harness, we could confirm that it was working:
 ```
 pointer address of JP2KImageInitDecoderEx: 684D50B0
 file "sample1.jp2" initiated